How to Erase Startup Disk on macOS Ventura?

 If you want to permanently erase data in macOS Ventura, just try data erasure software.
 Donemax Data Eraser for Mac is a certified data erasure application which offers military level data erasure algorithms to help in erasing data permanently.

-• Once the data is erased, the data is gone forever, can't be recovered by any method.
+• Once the data is erased, the data is gone forever and unrecoverable.

-Mode 3.
-Erase Free Space - permanently erase all deleted/lost data on a hard drive without affecting the existing data on the hard drive.
+Step 1.
+Run the software and change to Erase Free Space which can permanently erase all deleted/lost data on a hard drive without affecting the existing data on the hard drive.

 Conclusion: